jespajo/site/readme.md

 ### To do

+- Make sure that if you delete files from `links` once they stop appearing in `d/`??

 - Simple md to html converter.
 This would allow me to save markdown files in `d/` and have them rendered on a simple but nice-looking html page which then appears in the directory

 - Add Google Analytics (lightest option)

-- Add easter egg to `d` that shows the `display:none`'d table rows in the directory
+- Add easter egg to `d` that shows the `display:none` table rows in the directory